MattShannon/armspeech/README.markdown

   (for example, by the HTS demo)
 - if you want to generate audio, STRAIGHT vocoder (which requires MATLAB)
 - if you want to generate audio, an appropriate HTS demo-style `Config.pm` file
+- the [codedep][codedep] package for code-level dependency tracking
 - python (>= 2.6) with recent numpy, scipy and matplotlib
 - if using the HTS demo to generate the required files above (recommended), you should use the STRAIGHT version of the English speaker dependent training